miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/quickstart.md

 });
 ```

-You now have a simple way to set up your mock server's initial data, both during development and on a per-test basis.
+You now have a simple way to set up your fake server's initial data, both during development and on a per-test basis.

 ## Associations and serializers

-Dealing with associations is always tricky, and mocking endpoints that deal with associations is no exception.
-Fortunately, Mirage ships with an ORM to help keep your mocks clean.
+Dealing with associations is always tricky, and faking endpoints that deal with associations is no exception.
+Fortunately, Mirage ships with an ORM to help keep your routes clean.

 Let's say your author has many blog-posts.
 You can declare this relationship in your model: